ValdemarGr/gql/docs/schema/resolvers.md

 ### Batch
 Like most other GraphQL implementations, gql also supports batching.

-Unlike any other GraphQL implementations, gql's batching implementation features a global query planner that lets gql delay field execution until it can be paired with another field.
+Unlike most other GraphQL implementations, gql's batching implementation features a global query planner that lets gql delay field execution until it can be paired with another field.

 Batch declaration and usage occurs as follows:
 * Declare a function `Set[K] => F[Map[K, V]]`.